 Cement is mixed with 0.78 water required for the standard consistency.
 Then the mould is kept on a glass plate and also covered with a glass plate too.

 This whole assembly kept immersed in water for 24 hours and at a temperature range of 27°C

 – 32°C. keep note of the distance between two indicator points.

 After this process, make this whole assembly immersed in water for 3 hours and boil this water at its boiling temperature for 3 hours.
 After that, let the assembly cool down and then note down the distance between indicator arms.

 Calculate the difference between these two distances.
 If it is more than 10 mm then cement is unsound and not suitable for making durable concrete.
 If the difference between these two distances is less than 10 mm then cement is ok and sound.

-The Autoclave test has a limitation that it measures unsoundness due to free lime only but not because of excess magnesia.
-To overcome this situation Le Chatelier test is introduced.
+The Le Chatelier test has a limitation, that it measures unsoundness due to free lime only but not because of excess magnesia.
+To overcome this situation Autoclave test is introduced.

 Indian standards state that for more than 3 percent magnesia content, the Soundness test is a must.